QuickLogic-Corp/qorc-sdk/qf_apps/qf_bootloader/flashing-loading-changes.rst

 - FPGA BIN VERSION - which will help handle future changes in bin structure if needed.
 Currently at v0.1.
 - BITSTREAM BIN SIZE, CRC - size in bytes, and crc of the bitstream binary
 - MEMINIT BIN SIZE, CRC - size in bytes, and crc of the meminit binary
-- BITSTREAM BIN SIZE, CRC - size in bytes, and crc of the bitstream binary
+- IOMUX BIN SIZE, CRC - size in bytes, and crc of the iomux binary

 FPGA bitstream bin: